k96mz/20240410RGBtile/README.md

 - NASADEM

 NASADEM is based on SRTM and complemented by ASTER G-DEM and ALOS 30 meter DEM.
-It has 1 arc second spatial resolutions (about 30 meters)
+It has 1 arc second spatial resolutions (about 30 meters).

 - Global Map